K J Patel

 - Langevin, F., Crossan, G.P., Rosado, I.V., Arends, M.J. and Patel, K.J.
 (2011)

-Fancd2 counteracts the toxic effects of naturally produced aldehydes in mice.
+The Fanconi Anaemia DNA repair pathway counteracts the toxic effects of naturally produced aldehydes.

 Disruption of mouse Slx4, a regulator of structure-specific nucleases, phenocopies Fanconi anemia.